SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 tags: []
 ---

-Itching for a scrap, here I am going to combat some of Daniel Neilson's substack posts ([Soon Parted](https://www.soonparted.co/)).
+Itching for a scrap with something that can't fight back, here I am going to combat some of Daniel Neilson's substack posts ([Soon Parted](https://www.soonparted.co/)).
 Not because I disagree, but because I find Daniel's blog informative, but lacking an MMT lens.
 But he gets a lot right, and is a student of Mehrling's, so he understands balance sheets and whatnot.